Southeast Zone

 Malheur County

 A variety of shorebirds can be found this time of year as they migrate south.
-Avocets, willets, godwits, sandpipers, killdeer, and black-necked stilts will be active along reservoir shores and floodplain meadows throughout September.
+Sandpipers, killdeer, and Wilson's phalarope will be active along reservoir shores and floodplain meadows throughout September.
+Biologists have observed significantly more white-faced ibis and a few black-crowned night herons that have not typically been in the area during this time of the year.
+Blue herons and egrets can regularly be observed along larger streams or river corridors in Malheur County.

-Camping is permitted at four sites on the wildlife area.
+Camping is permitted at four sites in the wildlife area.
 Campgrounds are primitive but each has vault toilets, trash barrels, and a few picnic tables.

 - Access roads to campgrounds remain open, year-round.
-Wildlife area outside of refuge areas is open to all non-motorized traffic.
 Roads are marked with current access regulations.
 Parking is only allowed in designated parking areas.

 - Non-motorized travel on spur levees or lateral dikes is permitted, as is cross-country travel.